 Delinquent Payment and Refunds: Failure to pay dues on or before March 1st subjects the member to a fine.

-Delinquent Payment: All members whose dues are not paid by April 1 st shall be notified in writing by the Vice President of Finance and Operations or the Treasurer and shall be subject to additional fines.
-If dues are not paid by May 1st, the member will be removed from membership.
+Delinquent Payment: All members whose dues are not paid by April 1st shall be notified in writing by the Staff, Vice President of Membership or the Treasurer and shall be subject to additional fines.
+If dues are not paid by May 31st, the member will be removed from membership.
 Refunds, related to transfer or resignations, are included within the Financial Policies.

-Other Financial Obligations
+Other Obligations

-Provisional Fees Each Provisional member shall pay a Provisional course fee of One Hundred Dollars ($100.00) in addition to her annual dues by a date selected by the Admissions Committee.
-Each Non-Resident Provisional member shall pay the Association per capita dues by a date selected by the Admissions Committee.
-After transfer, the Provisional shall pay the Provisional course fee and membership dues, less the Association per capita dues, to the receiving League.
-If a Provisional member does not pay the fee within the stated time, she shall be considered to have declined and shall be automatically dropped from the list of Provisional members.
-Provisional members wishing to resign from the League whose written request to the JLN office is postmarked by August 1st will receive a partial refund of money paid.
+Provisional Fees Each Provisional member shall pay a Provisional course fee of One Hundred Dollars ($100.00) in addition to members annual dues by a date selected by the Vice President of Membership and Treasurer.
+Provisional members wishing to resign must notify the JLN office by August 1st to receive a partial refund of money paid.
 The AJLI per capita dues and the Provisional course fee will be deducted from the amount paid, and the remaining money shall be refunded.

 Transfer Fees The transferring member must pay a transfer fee to the receiving Junior League.